-- listed species and critical habitat caused by the NWP activity.
-Indirect effects are those effects on listed species and critical habitat that are caused by the NWP activity and are later in time, but still are reasonably certain to occur.

-(b) Federal agencies should follow their own procedures for complying with the requirements of the ESA.
-If pre-construction notification is required for the proposed activity, the Federal permittee must provide the district engineer with the appropriate documentation to demonstrate compliance with those requirements.
-The district engineer will verify that the appropriate documentation has been submitted.
-If the appropriate documentation has not been submitted, additional ESA section 7 consultation may be necessary for the activity and the respective federal agency would be responsible for fulfilling its obligation under section 7 of the ESA.

-(c) Non-federal permittees must submit a pre-construction notification to the district engineer if any listed species or designated critical habitat might be affected or is in the vicinity of the activity, or if the activity is located in designated critical habitat, and shall not begin work on the activity until notified by the district engineer that the requirements of the ESA have been satisfied and that the activity is authorized.
-For activities that might affect Federally-listed endangered or threatened species or designated critical habitat, the pre-construction must include the name(s) of the endangered or threatened species that might be affected by the proposed activity or that utilize the designated critical habitat that might be affected by the proposed activity.
-The district engineer will determine whether the proposed activity 'may affect' or will have 'no effect' to listed species and designated critical habitat that might be affected or is in the vicinity of the activity, and has so notified the Corps, the applicant shall not begin work until the Corps has provided notification that the proposed activity will have 'no eff
+- of the proposed activity has been completed.
+Direct effects are the immediate effects on listed species and critical habitat caused by the NWP activity.
+Indirect effects are those effects on listed species and critical habitat that are caused by the NWP activity and are later in time, but still are reasonably certain to occur. (b) Federal agencies should follow their own procedures for complying with the requirements of the ESA.
+If pre-construction notification is required for the proposed activity, the Federal permittee must provide the district engineer with the appropriate documentation has been submitted.
+If the appropriate documentation has not been submitted, additional ESA section 7 consultation may be necessary for the activity and the respective federal agency would be responsible for fulfilling its obligation under section 7 of the ESA. (c) Non-federal permittees must submit a pre-construction notification to the district engineer if any listed species or designated critical habitat might be affected or is in the vicinity of the activity. or if the activity is located in designated critical habitat might be affected by the proposed activity.
+The district redeally-listed endangered or threatened species or designated critical habitat might be affected by the proposed activity.
+The district engineer will determine whether the proposed activity.
+The district engineer will determine whether the proposed activity.
+The district engineer will determine whether the proposed activity is in complete pre-construction notification function must include the habitat and will notify the activity applicant of the Corps' determination within 45 days of receipt of a complete pre-construction notification funct might be affected by the proposed activity.
+The district engineer will determine whether the proposed activity will notify the activity, and as so notification that the proposed activity or will have 'no effect'' to listed species or critical habitat that might be affected or is in the

-- not heard back from the Corps within 45 days, the applicant must still wait for notification from the Corps.

-As a result of formal or informal consultation with the FWS or NMFS the district engineer may add species-specific permit conditions to the NWPs.

-Authorization of an activity by an NWP does not authorize the 'take' of a threatened or endangered species as defined under the ESA.
-In the absence of separate authorization (e.g., an ESA Section 10 Permit, a Biological Opinion with 'incidental take' provisions, etc.) from the FWS or the NMFS, the Endangered Species Act prohibits any person subject to the jurisdiction of the United States to take a listed species, where 'take' means to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct.
-The word 'harm' in the definition of 'take' means an act which actually kills or injures wildlife.
-Such an act may include significant habitat modification or degradation where it actually kills or injures wildlife by significantly impairing essential behavioral patterns, including or injures wildlife by significantly impairing essential behavioral patterns, including breeding, feeding or sheltering.

-If the non-federal permittee has a valid ESA Section 10(a)(1)(B) incidental take permit - with an approved Habitat Conservation Plan for a project or a group of projects that includes the proposed NWP activity, the non-federal applicant should provide a copy of that ESA Section 10(a)(1)(B) permit with the PCN required by paragraph (c) of this general condition.
-The district engineer will coordinate with the agency that issued the general condition.
+- act may include significant habitat modification or degradation where it actually kills or injures wildlife by significantly impairing essential behavioral patterns, including breeding, feeding or sheltering.
+If the non-federal permittee has a valid ESA Section 10(a) (1) (B) incidental take permit with an approved Habitat Conservation Plan for a project or a group of projects that includes the proposed NWP activity, the non-federal applicant should provide a copy of that ESA Section 10(a) (1) (B) permit with the PCN required by paragraph (c) of this general condition.
 The district engineer will coordinate with the agency that issued the ESA Section 10(a) (1) (B) permit to determine whether the proposed NWP activity and the associated incidental take were considered in the internal ESA section 7 consultation conducted for the ESA Section 10(a) (1) (B) permit.
-If that coordination results in concurrence from the agency that the proposed NWP activity and the associated incidental take were considered in the internal ESA section 7 consultation for the ESA Section 10(a) (1) (B) permit, the district engineer does not need to conduct a separate ESA section 7 consultation for the proposed NWP activity.
-The district engineer will notify the non-federal applicant within 45 days of receipt of a complete pre-construction
+If that coordination results in concurrence from the agency that the proposed NWP activity and the associated incidental take were considered in the internal ESA section 7 consultation 10(a) (1) (B) permit, the district engineer does not need to conduct a separate ESA section 7 consultation for the proposed NWP activity.
+The district engineer will notify the non-federal applicant within 45 days of receipt of a complete pre-construction (f)